gelleicsaba/irq-raster/README.md

 # Alternate raster line in interrupt

-You can drag'drop the bin/d64 than use
+You can drag'drop the bin/raster.prg file than use
 ```
 SYS 49152
 ```